Stan Reents, PharmD

 Kimberley Rawlings, a spokeswoman for the FDA, said the agency is aware of Newman's death.
 "We are looking into it," she said.
 She would not say whether the labeling requirements for methyl salicylate products might be changed.

 Q: It seems the obvious strategy is to not use sports creams that contain methyl salicylate.
 But, are "methyl salicylate-free" sports creams as effective?

 ANSWER: This is a good question, but, unfortunately, there isn't a lot of clinical research comparing these products head-to-head.
 A search of "trolamine salicylate" on PubMed conducted on August 2, 2014 retrieved only 18 publications; some of these were animal studies.
-Two studies compared the blood levels of salicylate produced by methyl salicylate and trolamine salicylate after they were applied to the skin.
-Blood levels of salicylate were essentially negligible when trolamine salicylate was applied to the forearms of healthy volunteers (Cross SE, et al. 1998).
+Two studies compared the levels of salicylate produced by methyl salicylate and trolamine salicylate after they were applied to the skin.
+In one study, local tissue levels of salicylate were essentially negligible when trolamine salicylate was applied to the forearms of healthy volunteers (Cross SE, et al. 1998).
 In the other, the topical preparations were applied to the legs and blood levels were measured.
-This study also showed that methyl salicylate was superior to trolamine salicylate as the more efficient molecule for topical administration (Morra P, et al. 1996), and, not surprisingly, trolamine salicylate was regarded as ineffective when effectiveness was assessed.
+This study also showed that methyl salicylate was superior to trolamine salicylate as the more efficient molecule for topical administration (Morra P, et al. 1996).
+And, not surprisingly, trolamine salicylate was regarded as ineffective when clinical effectiveness was assessed.
 In a study of osteoarthritis of the knee, topically-applied trolamine salicylate was no better than placebo (Algozzine GJ, et al. 1982).
-Thus, trolamine salicylate appears to be pretty worthless when applied topically.
+Thus, these studies suggest that trolamine salicylate appears to be pretty worthless when applied topically.

 SUMMARY AND RECOMMENDATIONS